qrux/xlfs/README.md

 	[ I'm not sure where to get 11.4 now that 12.1 is released... ]

 Then, run the memory test.
 Yes, I'm not kidding.
-If you haven't run the memory test, you're opening yourself up to a sh*tstorm of weird errors.
+If you haven't run the memory test, you're opening yourself up to a sh-tstorm of weird errors.
 Do it.
 Don't complain.
 If you did this when you built/received your system, then give yourself a pat on the back, and move on to the next step.